Eparchy of Niš

-The Eparchy of Niš (Епархија нишка) is an eparchy (diocese) of the Serbian Orthodox Church with its seat in Niš, in Serbia.
-It has jurisdiction over the south-eastern regions of Serbia.
-Since 2017, Serbian Orthodox Bishop of Niš is Arsenije Glavčić.
+The Eparchy of Niš (Епархија нишка) is a diocese (eparchy) of the Serbian Orthodox Church, covering southeastern Serbia (Nišava, Jablanica, Pirot, and Toplica districts).

+The episcopal see is located at the Holy Trinity Cathedral, Niš.
+Its headquarters and bishop's residence are also in Niš.

 History

-Eparchy of Niš is one of the oldest eparchies in the region.
-Modern name of the city of Niš was derived from the name of its predecessor, the ancient Roman city of Naissus. that belonged to the Roman province of Moesia and after its division to the province of Moesia Superior.
+Eparchy of Niš with its predecessors is one of the oldest diocese in the Balkans.
+Modern name of the city of Niš was derived from the name of its predecessor, the ancient Roman city of Naissus that belonged to the Roman province of Moesia and after its division to the province of Moesia Superior.
 By the 3rd century early Christianity was already well established in that region.
 Archeological excavations in ancient Naissus have discovered remains of early Christian churches and cemeteries.
 The exact date of the foundation of ancient Bishopric of Naissus is not known, but it existed by the beginning of the 4th century.
 In that time, the city of Naissus belonged to the newly created province of Dacia Mediterranea with its capital in Serdica and in accordance to that, bishops of Naissus were under ecclesiastical jurisdiction of metropolitans of Serdica.
 Various bishops of Naissus from 4th to 6th century attended church councils and had prominent role in theological controversies of that time.

 After the division of the Roman Empire (395), the city of Naissus remained part of the Eastern Roman or Byzantine Empire.
 It was devastated by the Huns in 441 and later restored.
 Up to the beginning of the 6th century, episcopal see of Naissus was already under supreme jurisdiction of Archbishopric of Thessaloniki, and in 535 it was transferred by the decree of emperor Justinian I (527–565) to newly created Archbishopric of Justiniana Prima.
 The city of Naissus was again devastated in 584, by the Avars and Slavs.
 Byzantine rule in that region finally collapsed at the beginning of the 7th century and the church life was later renewed after the Christianization of Serbs.

 After the Byzantine campaigns of 1018 and the establishment of imperial rule in Bulgarian and Serbian lands, by the orders of emperor Basil II an autonomous Archbishopric of Ohrid was created in 1019, under the supreme ecclesiastical jurisdiction the Ecumenical Patriarchate of Constantinople.
 Imperial charters of 1019 and 1020 mention the Bishopric of Niš among eparchies that were placed under jurisdiction of the autonomous Archbishopric of Ohrid.
 Until the beginning of the 13th century, archbishops of Ochrid were titled as metropolitans of all Bulgaria and Serbia.